vatesfr/xen-orchestra/docs/troubleshooting.md

 Where UUID is the uuid of your XOA VM.

 Then you need to restart the VM.
+You can now login through SSH with the `xoa` username and password you defined in the previous command.

 ## Recover web login password